Grants, scholarships, work study, loans.

 - Subsidized Loans

 Subsidized loans are awarded based on financial need.
-You will not accrue interest or start payments until you've been out of college for six months.
+The U.S. Department of Education pays the interest on a Direct Subsidized Loan while you're in school at least half-time, for the first six months after you leave school (grace period), and during a period of deferment.
 Federal Direct Stafford Loan maximums are $5,500 for first-year students, $6,500 for sophomores, and $7,500 for juniors and seniors.

 - Unsubsidized Loans

-Unsubsidized loans are available for students who do not qualify for subsidized loans based on need and students whose parents are ineligible for the Federal PLUS Loan.
+Unsubsidized loans are available for students even if the student does not demonstrate financial need and students whose parents are ineligible for the Federal PLUS Loan.